Military Ethics and Conflicts of Interest

 Military members may not write for unofficial publications during duty hours.
 An unofficial publication, such as an “underground newspaper,” may not be produced using Government or unappropriated fund property or supplies.
 Any publication that contains language, the utterance of which is punishable by the UCMJ or other Federal laws, may subject a person involved in its printing, publishing, or distribution to prosecution or other disciplinary action.

 Action may be initiated under AFJI 31-213, Armed Forces Disciplinary Control Boards and Off-Installation Liaison and Operations, to place certain establishments off-limits.
-An establishment runs the risk of being placed off-limits if its activities include counseling service members to refuse to perform their duties or to desert, or when it is involved in acts with a significant adverse effect on health, welfare, or morale of military members.
+An establishment runs the risk of being placed off-limits if its activities include counseling service members to refuse to perform their duties or to leave their post, or when it is involved in acts with a significant adverse effect on health, welfare, or morale of military members.

 Military personnel must reject participation in organizations that espouse supremacist causes; attempt to create illegal discrimination based on race, creed, color, sex, religion or national origin; advocate the use of force or violence, or otherwise engage in the effort to deprive individuals of their civil rights.
 Active participation, such as publicly demonstrating or rallying, fundraising, recruiting and training members, organizing or leading such organizations, or otherwise engaging in activities the commander finds to be detrimental to good order, discipline, or mission accomplishment, is incompatible with military service and prohibited.
 Members who violate this prohibition are subject to disciplinary action under Article 92 of the UCMJ.